jonasgrunert/crm-techdebt/literature/productplan.md

 ## Is tech debt bad

 Neither nor.
 It might be bad, when not handleld carefully.
-It might be good if it si monitored accordingly.
+It might be good if it is monitored accordingly.

+# Notes to take with

+- Suggested categories are more like places where a debt is
+- Debt is neither per se good nor bad